 From 2006 thru 2009 Scanlon worked for the Minneapolis law firm of Holmes and Associates, where he practiced in the areas of Real Estate and Corporate Law.

 Scanlon graduated from Miami University in Oxford, Ohio in 2000 and earned his Law Degree from William Mitchell College of Law in St. Paul, Minnesota in 2006.
-Scanlon currently resides in Plano, Texas.
+Scanlon currently resides in Richardson, Texas.

-Alex Kyrias is in his seventh season as Director of Communications and Sales for the North American Hockey League.
-Kyrias oversees all marketing, public and media relations for the NAHL, NA3HL, and NAPHL, as well as, all league-wide broadcasting, corporate partnership, equipment supplier and sales initiatives.
+Alex Kyrias is in his eighth season as Director of Communications, Marketing and Sales for the North American Hockey League.
+Kyrias oversees all marketing, public and media relations for the NAHL, NA3HL, and NAPHL, as well as, all league-wide broadcasting, corporate partnership, equipment supplier, sales and partnership initiatives.
 Kyrias can be heard on various league-wide broadcasting initiatives including Inside the NAHL, the NAHL Top Prospects Tournament, NAHL TV and the annual NAHL Draft.

 Prior to the NAHL, Kyrias spent three years working in professional hockey.
 In 2007-08, Kyrias worked for the Augusta Lynx of the ECHL as the Director of Public and Media relations and play-by-play voice before joining the Iowa Stars/Iowa Chops the next season as the American Hockey League (AHL) team's Vice-President of communications and play-by-play broadcaster.
 In 2009-10, Kyrias served as the Vice-President of sales and marketing of the then International Hockey League's (IHL) Quad City Mallards.